anon-blue/anon.blue/README.txt

                                                                 hkfvutdfy   k,jb
-AWEEUfhoUHEfgoIEHJgfoashjef'oJX?".          g                           It's nev er easy when you have to wake u
+AWEEUfhoUHEfgoIEHJgfoashjef'oJX?".          g                           It's nev er easy when you have to wake up after a wonderful dream.
                               hhWhich one.
-It's easy...   hhhhhhhhhhhhhhhhhhhikl ujiluilu  r u  r yr r
+It's easy...
+And what was this drea m?
+This wonderful dream?
                              blue leopard
                                                      r re t rthhhhhhhhhhhhhhhhhh